MNiMORPH/automated-ablation-stakes/README.md

 * 4-conductor cable (3-conductor also works, but is not as often sold)
 * Telaire T9602 temperature and relative-humidity sensor
 * Solar radiation shield
+* Not pictured:
-* NotPictured MaxBotix MaxTemp temperature correction; mounting gasket and nut for the ultrasonic rangefinder.
+  * MaxBotix MaxTemp temperature correction
+  * Mounting gasket and nut for the ultrasonic rangefinder
+  * Pole for main mast and/or support: Use one or more thick (e.g., Schedule-80) pieces of plastic pipe or other rigid material as the main mast and/or supporting structure.
+A single main mast may spin, so additional support is recommended.

 *Detailed parts list with suppliers is available in the cited paper*

-## Borehole (not pictured)

-Use Kovacs ice augers to drill one or more ~5 cm holes in the glacier surface to an appropriate depth for your ablation-station mast and any supporting structure(s).

-## Pole (not pictured)

-Use one or more thick (e.g., Schedule-80) pieces of plastic pipe or other rigid material as the main mast and/or supporting structure.
-A single main mast may spin, so additional support is recommended.

 ## Rangefinder